MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-G-Contract-Management/part-245-Government-Property/subpart-245.1-General/section-245.102.md

 ##### 245.102 Policy. #####

-(*See* the policy guidance at PGI 245.102-70.)
+See the policy guidance at PGI 245.102-70.

 (1) *Mapping, charting, and geodesy property.* All Government-furnished mapping, charting, and geodesy (MC&G) property is under the control of the Director, National Geospatial Intelligence Agency.

 (i) MC&G property shall not be duplicated, copied, or otherwise reproduced for purposes other than those necessary for contract performance.

-(ii) Upon completion of contract performance, the contracting officer shall -
+(ii) Upon completion of contract performance, the contracting officer shall—

 (A) Contact the Director, National Geospatial-Intelligence Agency, 7500 Geoint Drive, Springfield, VA 22150, for disposition instructions;